News I published 20 November 2023 I Dirk Hoogenboom

 Customer demand is driving sustainability projects

 The fact that many clients ask for sustainable options does not mean those sustainable options are installed, though.
-As shown, 36% of business customers and 41% of end consumer customers do ask after sustainable options but are then not willing to pay their often higher price.
+As shown, 36% of business customers and 41% of end-consumer customers do ask for sustainable options but are then not willing to pay their often higher price.
 Regardless, 43% of customers are willing to pay that price and are thus driving sustainability with their demand.

-High demand for heat pumps and photovoltaics show the impact of gas prices
+The high demand for heat pumps and photovoltaics shows the impact of gas prices

 High investment costs are one of the barriers

 High gas prices may have caused more customers of installers to ask for sustainable options more often, but the prices of those options are the main barrier to having them installed.
 As mentioned and shown in the graph, roughly half of the customers who ask their installers about sustainable options are also willing to pay for them.

 When we asked the installers about the main barriers, the high investment costs and product prices of those sustainable options were the most mentioned.
 To find out what other barriers to the installation of sustainable options are at play and which other sustainable products are increasingly demanded by customers of installers in six major European markets, we refer you to USP Marketing Consultancy’s European Mechanical Installation Monitor.